The magic of spherification: history, concepts and techniques

 In direct spherification, the alginate is mixed directly with the liquid to be spherified.
 This method is ideal for non-dairy liquids non-dairy liquids without calcium itself.
 Three baths are used here:

 1. Alginate bath: The liquid to be spherified is mixed with alginate.
-The blender is applied and it is left to stand until it loses all the air.
-If the pH of the liquid is lower than 4, add sodium citrate (Kit pH). sodium citrate (Kit pH) is added to adjust the acidity.
-Excessive use of the pH Kit will cause a bad taste to the product.
+The liquid to be spherified is mixed with alginate and left to soak until it loses all air.
+If the pH of the liquid is lower than 4, sodium citrate is added to adjust the acidity.
+Excessive use of the pH Kit will result in a bad taste of the product.

-2. Calcium chloride bath: The liquid with alginate is immersed in a calcium chloride bath (5-8 g per liter depending on the size of the sphere), where the reaction forms a layer that will gel towards its interior.
-The longer the time spent in the bath, the more gelled it will be.
+2. Calcium chloride bath: The alginate liquid is immersed in a calcium chloride bath (5-8 g per litre depending on the size of the sphere), where the reaction forms a layer that will gel towards the interior.
+The longer the time spent in the bath, the more gelled it will become.

-3. Water bath: Finally, the spheres are rinsed in water to eliminate the bitter taste of the calcium chloride.
+3. Water bath: Finally, the spheres are rinsed in water to remove the bitter taste of the calcium chloride.

-Here is an example of a recipe where we use direct spherification with a liquid with a pH lower than 4: Strawberry Caviar .
-So we must use all the recommended ingredients: Alginate, Kit pH and Chlorur.
+Below is an example of a recipe where we use direct spherification with a liquid with a pH lower than 4: Strawberry Caviar.
+So we must use all the recommended ingredients: Alginate, Citrate and Chlorur.

 Strawberry Caviar